Engee documentation

 Details

-The threshold power value above which the full efficiency value is applied.
-Below this value, the efficiency value is smoothed using a hyperbolic tangent function.
+The power threshold value, when exceeded, the full efficiency value is applied.
+If the value is lower than the specified value, the efficiency value is smoothed using a hyperbolic tangent function.

-• If Friction model is set to `Constant efficiency', the unit reduces losses to zero when no power is transmitted.
+• If set for the parameter Friction model meaning Constant efficiency The unit reduces losses to zero when no power is transmitted.

-• If Friction model is set to `Temperature-dependent efficiency', the unit smooths the efficiencies between zero at rest and the values given in the interpolation tables for temperature and torque transfer efficiency.
+• If set for the parameter Friction model meaning Temperature-dependent efficiency The unit smooths the efficiency coefficients between zero at rest and the values indicated in the interpolation tables of temperature correspondence and efficiency of torque transmission.

 Dependencies

-To use this parameter, set the Friction model parameter to `Constant efficiency' or `Temperature-dependent efficiency'.
+To use this parameter, set for the parameter Friction model meaning Constant efficiency or Temperature-dependent efficiency.

 Default value